JEnric/Docker-Lukso-Nodes/README.md

 5. **IMPORTANT:** Edit the `.env` file in the chosen client folder and adjust the values (node name, fee recipient address, etc.).

----If you want to run a validator---
+---If you want to run a validator proceed with 6.
+Otherwise go to step 8.---

 6. Copy your `keystore-xxx.json` files in the `./<chosen client folder>/keystores/` folder.